His Way (Star Trek: Deep Space Nine): Plot

 The Deep Space Nine crew enjoys a new holosuite program featuring a 1960s Las Vegas lounge singer named Vic Fontaine, who has been programmed with awareness that he is a hologram.
 Vic displays keen insights into the crew's relationships; he begins to comment on the relationship between Odo and Kira, but stops himself.
 While Kira travels to Bajor to meet with her ex-lover Shakaar Edon, Odo visits Vic to inquire further.

 Vic observes that Odo clearly is in love with Kira, but is afraid to pursue her, whereas Kira likes him but considers him only a friend.
 Vic claims that Odo's biggest obstacle is his reserved, aloof personality, and suggests he needs to "have some fun".
 He has Odo perform on piano during one of Vic's shows, and then arranges a double date with a pair of holographic women.
 Odo begins to feel more relaxed in his day-to-day life.
 Later, Vic arranges an encounter with "Lola", a holographic singer made to look like Kira, but Odo is dissatisfied at her lack of Kira's personality, and knowing that he is only comfortable with her because he knows she's a hologram, becomes frustrated and leaves.

 Vic, determined to take matters into his own hands, invites Kira to dinner, supposedly on Odo's behalf.
 Vic then persuades Odo to come to the holosuite to see a "new and improved" Kira hologram.
 Odo and Kira share a romantic date and a dance at Vic's club, but when Vic reveals to Odo that his date is with the real Kira, not a hologram, Odo leaves, angered and embarrassed.

 The next day, Kira confronts Odo, insisting they need to discuss what happened over dinner, "anywhere but a holosuite".
 Odo asks whether Shakaar would object to that, believing she is still seeing him, but Kira tells him her trip was strictly business, and that she isn't romantically involved with anyone.
 Odo sarcastically asks, if they have dinner, whether she would also like a dance afterward, and a kiss; Kira heatedly responds that she might.
 Odo declares "Well, then, who needs dinner?
 Why don't I just get it over with and kiss you right now?"
-Kira replies, "Well, why don't you?" and Odo grabs her and kisses her passionately.
+Kira replies, "Well, why don't you?" and Odo grabs her and they kiss passionately.
 Later, Odo stops by the Holodeck to thank Vic for his help.